 The only Candidates eligible for selection in the secondary vote will be those who drew in the primary vote.

-The Candidate with the greatest number of votes in the secondary voting will be designated as the SWPHC Selected MS.
+The Candidate(s) with the greatest number of votes in the secondary voting will be designated as the SWPHC Selected MS(s).

 If the secondary vote results in a draw, the Chair of the SWPHC (or the Vice- Chair in circumstances where the Chair is one of the candidates in the secondary draw) will cast the deciding vote.